 The work of the renowned 18th-century Italian artist Canaletto, this beautiful painting of Greenwich Hospital and the Queen’s House may have been commissioned by British Consul Joseph Smith for his residence on the Venice Grand Canal, where he entertained many English Grand Tourists.

 However, some think that he may have painted it earlier, before the hospital was finished.
-Canaletto is likely to have visited the site sometime after 1746, to see Thornhill’s celebrated painted ceiling (completed in 1712).
+Canaletto is likely to have visited the site sometime after 1746, to see Thornhill’s celebrated painted ceiling, which was completed in 1712.

-The painting is not completely literally accurate, but does contain a number of details suggesting a personal knowledge of the site – unlike a more fanciful earlier painting he made of the same view, based on a 1736 print by Jacques Rigaud.
+The painting is not completely accurate, but does contain a number of details suggesting a personal knowledge of the site – unlike a more fanciful earlier painting he made of the same view, based on a 1736 print by Jacques Rigaud.

 Rysbrack's statue of George II (1735) is visible in the centre of the Grand Square of the Hospital, behind the central water-stairs, and figures parade the riverfront Five-Foot Walk, which opened to public use in 1731.

-A variety of craft, including Thames skiffs, has been portrayed on the river but Canaletto also uses the visual devices of his Venetian Grand Canal paintings, such as oars, poles and sticks, while some of the shipping is fanciful and formulaic, such as the vessel heeled over in the right foreground.
+A variety of craft, including Thames skiffs, has been portrayed on the river.
+However Canaletto also uses the visual devices of his Venetian Grand Canal paintings, such as oars, poles and sticks.
+Some of the shipping is fanciful and formulaic, such as the vessel heeled over in the right foreground.